-We may have a climate of seemingly eternal summer in Los Angeles but for millions of Game of Thrones fans—who have been warned that winter is coming since 2011—winter has arrived.
-So, even though Los Angeles feels worlds away from King’s Landing and the Kingdom of the North, we’ve found quite a few opportunities to simulate your own Westeros experience here in SoCal.
-Here’s a list of events, experiences, and ideas for creating your own Game of Thrones experience in Los Angeles.
+We may have a climate of seemingly eternal summer in Los Angeles but for millions of Game of Thrones fans—who have been warned that winter is coming since 2011—winter finally arrived this spring.
+And even though Los Angeles feels worlds away from King’s Landing and the Kingdom of the North, there are many ways to simulate your own Westeros experience here in SoCal.

 Indulge in the Dark Arts at Universal Studios Hollywood

 We know, we know.
 Harry Potter is G-rated, whereas GoT is for grownups.
 Still, you can indulge in a dark arts experience that's sure to be safer than Daenerys’s first experience with witches and blood spells.
 The Dark Arts at Hogwarts™ Castle premiered in April 2019 and is now on view to the public at The Wizarding World of Harry Potter™ through August 11.
 Lights and music create a creepy ambiance, while curses and creatures yield goosebumps.

 Warg Your Way to Union Station for Magic & Mystery (July 20)

 Speaking of the Dark Arts, you can experience a variety of magic styles during Magic & Mystery at Union Station on Saturday, July 20.
 Taking place on the South Patio from 6-9pm, the spellbinding event is hosted by Lindsay Benner and features illusionist Joseph Tran, magician Riccardo Berdini, and numerous performers who will mingle with guests and perform close-up magic and sleight of hand sorcery.

 Go North of the Wall at Big Bar